Peterpiotr/siguren-documentation/docs/source/equipment/control-interface/ms-hmi.rst

 Maintenance Screen
 -------------------

-Screen Maintenance displays maintenance information of MS system.
-This screen provides information about maintenance parameters status of MS system – Total brakes, working time of MS, odometer, workmeter.
+Screen Maintenance displays maintenance information of MotoSuiveur® System.
+This screen provides information about maintenance parameters status of MotoSuiveur® System – Total brakes, working time of MS, odometer, workmeter.
 Based on current values of parameters is displayed what type of maintenance is needed.
 Maintenance type is displayed with letters A, B, C and D. Information regarding different types can be taken by pressing *Maintenance Info* button.